Benjamin-V-Chan/statistical-simulation-blackjack-card-counting-strategies/README.md

 ### Monte Carlo Simulation
 Monte Carlo methods simulate thousands of hands to statistically evaluate bankroll growth, variance, and the probability of long-term profitability.

-## Project Overview

-This project is a statistical simulation analyzing the effectiveness of the **Hi-Lo Card Counting Strategy** in Blackjack.
-The simulation uses **Monte Carlo methods** to estimate the long-term effects of card counting on bankroll growth and win rates.

 ## Folder Structure
 ```